BocceLabs/obies-scoreboard/README.md

 pyqt5
 opencv-contrib-python
 imutils
+pillow
 ```

 If you're running Raspbian you'll need all of the above Python packages.
 You may also need to install USB Core Dev libraries in your Raspberry Pi system.
 Furthermore, you'll need to create a USB Device Rule.
 Details are in the following repo: [OddballSports-tv/hid_wireless_remote](https://github.com/OddballSports-tv/hid_wireless_remote).

+If you set up a Raspberry Pi, we recommend using the Raspbian BusterOS.
+This OS has pre-compiled binaries for PyQt5 a pip install away.
+Be sure to read the PyQt license agreement.

 # Running the program